We are living in the Internet age: the era of mobile technology, immersive video games, and ever-changing

 status updates on our social media profiles.
 We see and experience life like we have never experienced before: literal gigabytes of information that can be accessed by a quick click of the Search button.
 The average modern smartphone is more powerful than the entire console used to send a man to the moon.

-I think the internet makes it harder for
+I think the internet makes it harder for us to be happy. |

 This desire to be in close proximity with attractive people leads to a feeling of loneliness, a creeping sense of depression, a persistent thought that everyone in their city is unattractive compared to the supermodels and pop stars and swooners who live hundreds of miles away.